mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 ## SUMMARY
 I feel I like was **STAYING CONSISTENT**

+Overall this was a productive week.
+Work has been going well, the renovation is progressing and I have been getting the workouts in.
+This was the week that winter turned into summer too.

+My confidence in the water is heading in the right direction.
+The early morning Monday/Wednesday sessions are paying dividends.

+Ironman published the Participant List for IMC.
+My name appears on page 83; 2772 people registered.
+With that number of people descending on Penticton, I wonder if the event is going to go ahead.

 ![Saturday's ride could not have had nicer weather.
 Race Rocks Lighthouse off in the distance, the Olympic Mountains fill the horizon.](/assets/jpg/IMG_3201-977x550.jpeg Pedder Bay, Vancouver Island)